WilliamLiddell-IT/linux-log-monitor/README.md

 # Linux Log Monitor

-A baah script that analyzes Linux Log files and generates a summary report.
+A bash script that analyzes Linux Log files and generates a summary report.

 ## Features